 – Mind fuckery

 but trust me, this is an Eva clone to the bone.
-Even the art style, animation and backgrounds seem reminiscent of Evangelion.
+Even the art style, animation and backgrounds are reminiscent of Evangelion.
 Kei also seems to wear the same school uniform as Shinji.

 Want more?
 Okay.
 The mech is basically ‘alive’, bleeds, and when the mech suffers from any kind of damage, the pilot suffers from similar injuries.

-The main character is named Kei Anno, which could be ignored if not for the fact that Evangelion was created by a man named Hideaki Anno, and Kei sounds insanely similar to Rei.
+The main character is named Kei Anno, which could be ignored if not for the fact that Evangelion was created by Hideaki Anno, and Kei sounds insanely similar to Rei.

 Not enough?
 There’s a girl with blue hair and red eyes that ends up essentially being Kei’s mom despite the fact that she seems like she’s a teenager.